Pinaki82/crust/README.md

 What does the file `stdio.h` do here, should be our question at the moment.
 It contains routines for text input/output to the console and some other routines.
 Compiler writers supply pre-defined routines prescribed by the ISO C standardisation committee for common tasks.
 Libraries outside the Standard C Library are also used for special purposes, such as Graphics, image/video processing, Graphical User Interface, dealing with intricate mathematical problems, scientific/business application programming etc. In our Hello World example in C, we used the pre-defined function `printf()` for text output to the console.

+Notice that we didn't include any standard library header like `stdio.h` in our Rust Hello World program.

 ## Functions:

 Functions are called the building blocks of programs.
 A function contains a set of routines to accomplish a particular task.
 Think of a car assembly line where every section plays different roles, and those who work in each department in the assembly line take their own part, making each department a complete set but also an independent part of the entire workforce.
 Think of functions as departments in that assembly line.
 Functions can also be compared to Bricks that are used in construction works.
 Your room contains hundreds of bricks.